 - … and have evolved have a higher sense of risk aversion, are more fearful, or more easily give in to fear will assume something is dangerous (false positive),

 - … and therefore would develop the tendency to give in to religion or potentially even have the desire for religion for fear of divine reprisal (Pascal’s Wager).

 Here is a simpler way to say it: Those who have an evolutionarily heightened sense of fear will tend to be religious.

 Moral Psychology and Other Psychological Factors

 Now, on to the last part of this section.
-In the previous sections I laid the groundwork to show you that those who are risk averse will tend to be religious.
+In the previous sections I laid the groundwork to show you that those who are risk averse or fearful will tend to be religious.
 I am going to apply a few other areas of psychology here to take this a step further.
 Specifically, I am going to work with conservative psychology as seen through the lens of moral psychology and a few other relevant studies.
 I cover a quite a bit of the base concepts of moral psychology in my post titled Morality vs Religion which is where I will pull almost all of this section from.
 Please take the time to read that post to really prepare yourself for this section, because I will not explain these in detail here.
 I will quickly cover the parts that are pertinent which will focus on conservative psychology and religious belief.

 So, on to moral psychology.
 From moral psychology, as talked about in my above post, conservatives score high on these three (of the 5) moral psychological factors:

 - In-Group Loyalty (Tribalism) – hold their tribe and members as more trustworthy and safe – others who are different and not a member of their tribe are probably not

 - Authority/Respect – respect and prefer their authority structures to a fault